-- (1) Any large retail store shall appear to have a minimum floor-to-ceiling height of 14 feet. - (2) A one-foot-thick cornice shall adorn at least three sides of the building, including all street-facing sides. - (3) Fenestration is required on three sides of the building, including all street-facing sides, tinted no more than 10% and contributing to an opacity of at least 60%. - (4) The front yard setback shall not be greater than 45 feet to accommodate not more than one row of parking and a two-way drive aisle.
-See Figure 280-50-2: Retail Store, Large; Retail Centers Parking Layout. - (a)(4) All-other parking shall be located in the side yard or rear yard of the lot. - (5) Any front and side exterior wall shall be constructed of masonry.
-Concrete masonry units and glass blocks shall not be used for front and side exterior walls and may only be used for walls facing the rear yard.
+- (1) Any large retail store shall appear to have a minimum floor-to-ceiling height of 14 feet. - (2) A one-foot-thick cornice shall adorn at least three sides of the building, including all street-facing sides. - (3) Fenestration is required on three sides of the building, including all street-facing sides, tinted no more than 10% and contributing to an opacity of at least 60%. - (4) All parking shall be located in the side yard or rear yard of the lot. - (5) Any front and side exterior wall shall be constructed of masonry.
+Concrete masonry units and glass blocks shall not be used for front and side exterior walls and may only be used for walls facing the rear yard. - (6) The Planning Board shall determine that the proposed retail store(s) will not have an undue adverse impact on the community.
+In making such a determination, the Planning Board shall conduct or hire a consultant to conduct a Market and Municipal Impact Study, at the expense of the applicant.
+The study shall be completed within 90 days of receipt of all requested materials, and the applicant shall be afforded the opportunity to submit its own such study.
+The Planning Board shall make such determination within 30 days of its receipt of the study.
+Such study shall include an analysis of the projected impact of the retail store(s) on: - (a) The existing local retail market, including market shares, if applicable.